-GNOME celebrated their 21st Birthday today with the release of last point release of the current version, GNOME 3.29.
+GNOME celebrated its 21st birthday today with the release of last point release of the current version, GNOME 3.29.
 Reasonably, the new big thing for them is version 3.30.

 GNOME 3.30 is all set to be landing on September 5th this year.
 The exceptional new release is supposed to bring new eye candies and exciting new features.